 CA Call Agent.
 The part of the CMS that maintains the communication state, and controls the line side of the communication.

 CBC Cipher Block Chaining mode.
-An option in block ciphers that combine plaintext before encrypting that block of the message.
+An option in block ciphers that combine (XOR) the previous block of ciphertext with the current block of plaintext before encrypting that block of the message.